ForNeVeR/BetterFuck/Readme.md

 To use compiler, first save your Brainfuck code to plain text file (encoding does not matter, but it is recommended to use UTF-8 with or without BOM for any purposes).
 File extension does not matter either, but it is common practice to use `.b` extension for Brainfuck sources.
-If you're new to Brainfuck, look next section for additional information about Brainfuck language.
+If you're new to Brainfuck, see below for additional information about Brainfuck language.

 Then you can run `BFuck.Console` frontend to compile your source.
 Consider this: